justinbois/eqtk/doc/user_guide/core_concepts.rst

 - The :math:`n` free energies, :math:`\mathbf{G}` (finite).
 - The :math:`n` initial concentrations, :math:`\mathbf{c}^0` (nonnegative and finite).

 We have stipulated that the constraint matrix is nonnegative.
 While not strictly a requirement to formulate the problem, the nonnegativity of user-supplied :math:`\mathsf{A}` is necessary to allow treatment of cases where some of the initial concentrations are zero; :math:`c_j^0 = 0`.
-(For details on this requirement, see the paper accompanying this software.)
+(For details on this requirement, see algorithmic details.)
 In practice, users will almost always supply elemental conservation matrices.

 .. _law of mass action: http://en.wikipedia.org/wiki/Law_of_mass_action